What does exchange of contracts mean?

 The downside to aiming to exchange and complete on the same day is that if there are any problems (and there often can be) you might have to pay financial penalties to the other side.

-How both the buyer and seller's solicitor exchange contracts
+How the buyer and seller's solicitors exchange contracts

-When both the buyer and seller's solicitor are ready, they set a date and time for exchanging contracts.
+When both the buyer and seller's solicitors are ready, they set a date and time for exchanging contracts.

 In the past, solicitors used to meet in person and physically exchange contracts (known as attended exchange of contracts).
 However, that took up a lot of time with travel, particularly if the solicitors were not working geographically close to each other.